flatland-association/flatland-rl/README.rst

 ------------

 The documentation for the latest code on the master branch is found at  `http://flatland-rl-docs.s3-website.eu-central-1.amazonaws.com/ <http://flatland-rl-docs.s3-website.eu-central-1.amazonaws.com/>`_
-The documentation includes a few tutorials in http://flatland-rl-docs.s3-website.eu-central-1.amazonaws.com/gettingstarted.html.
+The documentation includes a few tutorials at http://flatland-rl-docs.s3-website.eu-central-1.amazonaws.com/gettingstarted.html.

 Run Notebooks with Examples with one Click
 ------------------------------------------